Understanding the Importance of Transmission Lines in PCB Design

 The aerospace and defense sectors also heavily rely on high frequency PCBs, particularly in radar systems and communication devices, where performance and reliability are paramount.
 These applications necessitate the highest standards of precision and durability, often conforming to stringent industry regulations.

 In consumer electronics, high-speed circuit boards are integral to smartphones and other advanced devices, facilitating features such as high-speed internet access and real-time data processing.
-This integration not only enhances user experience but also propels innovation in product development.
+This integration not only but also propels innovation in product development.

 In summary, understanding the diverse applications of advanced printed circuit boards emphasizes their critical role in the evolution of innovative technology across multiple sectors.